kester2015/KeckLFC-deploy/KTL server/README.md

+## How to test keyword read/write

+Important files:

+1. `nslfcd`: this is the dispatcher code.
+2. `LFCm.xml.sin`: this is the full xml file, where KTL keywords are defined.
+Several parameters that are not inputs of the KTL dispatcher (such as normal polling rate, fast polling rate) are included.
+3. `LFC.xml.sin`: this is another xml file, a trimmed version of `LFCm.xml.sin`, used as input for the KTL dispatcher.
+Do not edit this directly, always edit `LFCm.xml.sin`.
+4. `copy_xml.py`: this is a script for generating `LFC.xml.sin` from `LFCm.xml.sin`, and transferring the xml files and `nslfcd` dispatcher code to irastrocombbuild.
+5. `server.py`: this is the ICE server file.

+How to prepare read/write tests:

+0. Implement keywords in `LFCm.xml.sin` and related functions in `KeckLFC.py`.
+1. Transfer most up-to-date dispatcher and xml files, by running `copy_xml.py`.
+2. Open two terminals in irastrocombbuild. (`ssh combbld@irastrocombbuild` in the PowerShell)
+3. In one of the terminals, go to `/kroot/src/kss/astrocomb/`, and compile the dispatcher by `make install`.

+Now you are ready to test!

+How to test read/write:

+1. Run the ICE server first, in Windows machine, by: `python server.py` (the `server.py` file in the current directory)
+2. When you see the message, ICE server starts ..., it's ready to start the dispatcher.
+In irastrocombbuild, run `/kroot/rel/default/sbin/nslfcd  -c /kroot/rel/default/data/nslfc/nslfc_3.conf` If the ICE connection is successful, you'll see the messages "Keyword KEYWORDNAME is connected to ICE".
+3. To test keyword read, run
+`show -s nslfc KEYWORDNAME`

+Note that it make take up to the keyword read period to store the device value to the dispatcher.
+4. To test keyword write, run
+`modify -s nslfc KEYWORDNAME=newvalue`

 ## KTL keywords and linking to the KeckLFC class

 In `KeckLFC.py`, the KeckLFC class reads the xml file `LFC.xml.sin`, stores the keyword names and values as dictionaries in `self.keywords`.